korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Deserialize would work after we add a specific annotation `@JsonDeserialize` with a builder parameter that points to the generated class `ImmutableWork` builder.
+Deserialize would work after we add a specific annotation `@JsonDeserialize` with a builder parameter that points to the generated class `ImmutableWork` builder.
 ~~~ java
 @Value.Immutable
 @JsonDeserialize(builder = ImmutableWork.Builder.class)